AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-topics.md

 If a review task contains a large number of topics, you might not be able to review all of them in a single session.
 For example, if you're assigned a review task with around 50 topics, keeping track of the topics you've already reviewed and those that still need your attention can become difficult when you return to the task.

-The **Mark topic as done** feature lets you mark individual topics as done as you review them.
+The **Mark topic as done** feature allows you to mark individual topics as done as you review them.
 This makes it easier to identify the topics you've already covered and focus on the topics that are still pending.

 Perform the following steps to mark individual topics as done in a review task:

 1. Open the review task assigned to you.

-2. In the Review UI, open the topics assigned to you from the **Topics** panel, or switch to **Document view** to view all the topics together as a composite document.
+1. In the Review UI, open the topics assigned to you from the **Topics** panel, or switch to **Document view** to view all the topics together as a composite document.

-3. Each topic is displayed in an accordion with a **Mark topic as done** checkbox, as shown below.
+1. Each topic is displayed in an accordion with a **Mark topic as done** checkbox, as shown below.

    > [!NOTE]
    >